General admiral

-General admiral or Admiral general was a Danish, Dutch, German, Russian, Portuguese, Spanish and Swedish naval rank.
+General admiral or admiral general was first a Dutch then Danish, German, Russian, Portuguese, Spanish and Swedish naval rank.
 Its historic origin is a title high military or naval dignitaries of early modern Europe sometimes held, for example the (nominal) commander-in-chief of the Dutch Republic's navy (usually the Prince of Orange).

 Denmark

 In Denmark, the General Admiral (Generaladmiral) was the term for the commander-in-chief of the Dano-Norwegian navy.
 The rank below the General Admiral was Lieutenant General Admiral (Generaladmiralløjtnant).

-Nazi Germany
+Germany

 In the German Kriegsmarine of the Second World War, Generaladmiral was a rank senior to an Admiral, but junior to a Großadmiral.
 Generaladmiral was a four-star admiral rank, equivalent to a full admiral in the British and American navies.
 In the traditional German ranking system until World War II, an admiral was equivalent to a British or American vice admiral.